 Step #3: Look beyond the books

-Students who are undecided on a degree to ask themselves a number of questions, like How do I like to interact with people?
+Students who are undecided on a degree should ask themselves a number of questions, like how do I like to interact with people?
 How do I best learn?
-Which lifestyle works best with me?
+Which lifestyle works best for me?

 Looking beyond the books also means understanding which industries or careers a degree might lead to.
-Hill advises gaining experience and exposure to a potential field of work by volunteering and connecting with professionals within your area of interest.
+Try gaining experience and exposure to a potential field of work by volunteering and connecting with professionals within your area of interest.
 Knowing what the industry is like will give you an idea of which degree will work for you.

 Step #4: Get your hands dirty

 Now you’ve surveyed your skills and interests and done a little research to narrow down which degree you’d like to pursue.
 But research can only go so far.
 Sooner or later, the only way you’re going to know is by getting out there and dipping your toes in the waters.
 Seek out opportunities to get a taste of the career in a real-world capacity.

 Capitalize on your strengths

 As you can see, deciding on a degree to pursue is a process that takes time—so don’t worry if you can’t decide right away.
-Now that you have some tips and tricks to help you answer the question “What should I study in college?” you’re well on your way to finding the degree program that’s a great fit for your skills and passions.
+Now you have some tips and tricks to help you answer the question “What should I study in college?”
+You’re well on your way to finding the degree program that’s a great fit for your skills and passions.

 Of course, not every educational path leads to a narrow range of potential career options.
 If you’re looking for ideas on majors that can provide a foundation for a broad base of work roles, check out our article “7 Versatile Degrees for Keeping Your Options Open.”

 FindABetterU is a registered trademark of Brady Norvall.